 Coding can often be a bottleneck on a production line due to the time it takes to setup a coder at the start of the day, or between different product runs.
 Every minute it takes to set up a coder to print on a new product results in more downtime and therefore less profitability.

 Chemical manufacturers are able to increase their profitability by combating unnecessary setup time using easy to operate coders.
-Simple WYSIWYG screens make code set ups quick and easy and also minimise operator errors, saving time wasted due to lost production.
+Simple WYSIWYG screens make code set ups quick and easy and also minimize operator errors, saving time wasted due to lost production.
 Having the settings for different lines programmed into the printer will make setup even quicker.

 Additionally the ability to code in different orientations, for example on the side or underneath of the product, will allow for quick product line changeovers without switching between printers

 With the aggressive production targets typically found with chemical manufacturing, eliminating unnecessary downtime is essential for increasing profitability and reducing your cost-per-product.

 Unnecessary downtime usually falls into two main areas: servicing or breakdown.
 Each of these mean the production line has to be stopped, and can cause lengthy delays to production, reducing profitability.

 Coders with self-service options and long service intervals will reduce downtime on your line, and help you meet your targets of continual operation with a lower overall cost of ownership.